 I have written quite a lot about the SAS hash object.
-Hash objects are becoming increasingly popular.
-Almost all of the questions that I receive on the blog is regarding hash objects.
-And the popularity is justified.
-Hash objects solve problems that no other programming facility in SAS does.
-Also, the internal construction of the hash object makes it very efficient and quite easy to maintain as well.
+Almost all of the questions that I receive on the blog is on this topic.
+The popularity makes sense.
+Hash objects solve problems that no other SAS tool does.
+Also, the construction of the hash object makes it very efficient and the code is usually easy to maintain.

-In this post, I will focus on the learning side of the hash objects.
+In this post, I will focus on the learning side.
 Because the learning curve can be quite steep.
-For the intermediate Base SAS Programmer, the syntax doesn’t look like regular data step syntax.
+For the beginner or intermediate Base SAS Programmer, the syntax does not look like regular data step code.
 Below, I will present five tips to learn and understand the hash object in SAS.
+Furthermore, I will point you in the direction of the best literature and learning material available.

 1. The Proper Literature

-If you are serious about learning about hash objects in SAS, there are two books you have to acquire:
+If you are serious about learning about hash objects in SAS, there are two books you must acquire:

 I recommend that you read both books.
 If you have some knowledge of the hash object already, I recommend that you skip the first one and go straight to the second.